Dhiraj Kandel

 To study abroad, students must demonstrate they have enough funds to cover at least one year of tuition and living expenses.

 This is not only a university requirement but also crucial for obtaining a student visa.
-Below is a detailed breakdown of the typical financial requirements for international students.

 Category | Undergraduate (UG) | Postgraduate (PG) |